elyasha/myVelib/README.md

 ### Error messages and CLI:

-- [ ] The CLUI must handle all possible types of errors, i.e.
-                              syntax errors while typing in a command, and misuse errors, like for example trying to rent a bike from a station which is oine or that has no available bikes.
+- [x] The CLUI must handle all possible types of errors, i.e. syntax errors while typing in a command, and misuse errors, like for example trying to rent a bicycle from a station which is oine or that has no available bicycles.

 # 4 Project testing